 It is the hot topic of plastic waste that remains at the forefront of her thinking – particularly now her customers and consumers are taking an interest.
 “We’ve had customers say they’re trying to give up plastic as a New Year’s resolution, and we’re looking at getting their milk delivered in glass bottles.
 We’re also moving forward with supplying customers with pergal machines, so we can stop delivering 2L containers.
 And we’ve had four vans modified to take trolleys, to avoid shrink-wrapping deliveries for customers who don’t need it.
 It all adds up, and I’m keen to carry on looking at alternatives.”

 Steph adds that the Forum has really her cemented her belief in people working together to come up with new ideas – and says that having access to the support from the University has been fabulous.
 “It’s great for a small business – a real positive impact!”

 "For SMEs, achieving a sustainable business model has never been of greater priority.
 What the Low Carbon Innovation Forum offers is access to the bigger picture: the chance to become part of a powerful network for sharing challenges and opportunities, supported by up-to-the-minute ideas, tools and assistance from the academic community.”
 Angela Moore, Programme Manager

 This programme also forms part of the Centre for Global Eco-Innovation.
 The Centre provides a route for innovative SMEs to undertake research and development with the expertise, resources and facilities at Lancaster University and at partner institutions.

 This programme is fully funded, and available to European Regional Development Fund (ERDF) eligible businesses.
 Businesses must meet the ERDF criteria as below:

-For more details or to apply for our next start in June 2018, please get in touch with us below.
+For more details or to apply for our next start in January 2018, please get in touch with us.
+See details below.